Developing next-generation RNAi therapies.

 Additional Pipeline Programs

 We have developed a robust portfolio of additional targets and diseases that we plan to pursue either on our own or in collaboration with partners.
 We have applied our GalXC technology to multiple gene targets across our disease focus areas of chronic liver diseases, cardiovascular diseases and rare diseases.
 Pursuant to our strategy, we are seeking collaborations with larger pharmaceutical companies to advance our programs in the areas of chronic liver diseases and cardiovascular diseases.
 Both these disease areas represent large and diverse patient populations, requiring complex clinical development and commercialization paths that we believe can be more effectively pursued in collaboration with larger pharmaceutical companies.
 For our additional rare diseases, we are continuing to assess their potential for clinical success and market opportunity while optimizing our GalXC molecules.
 For our additional pipeline programs (including PCSK9), we utilize more advanced versions of our GalXC technology, that further improve pharmaceutical properties of the GalXC molecules, including enhancing the duration of action and potency.
 We have further optimized our GalXC technology platform, enabling the development of next generation GalXC molecules.
-Improvements to our GalXC compound include modification of the tetraloop end of the molecule, which can be applied to any target gene and program, resulting in a substantially longer duration of action in animal models across multiple targets.
+Improvements to our GalXC compound include modification of the tetraloop end of the molecule, which can be applied to any target gene and program, resulting in a substantially longer duration of action and higher potency of target gene silencing in animal models across multiple targets.
 Modification of the tetraloop only impacts the passenger strand and does not impact the guide strand.
 These modifications are unique to our GalXC molecules and, we believe, provide a competitive advantage for the Company.